classic-terra/finder/README.md

 REACT_APP_DEFAULT_NETWORK=localterra
 ```

-`REACT_APP_DEFAULT_NETWORK` is the default selected network that Finder will use.
+`REACT_APP_DEFAULT_NETWORK` is the default selected network that Terra Classic Finder will use.
-See [https://assets.terra.money/chains.json](https://assets.terra.money/chains.json) for the list of available networks.
+See [https://assets.terraclassic.community/chains.json](https://assets.terraclassic.community/chains.json) for the list of available networks.

 ### Run in Dev Mode with Hot Reloading